DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ## What Are Web Components?

-_Components_ are commonly understood to be modular pieces of code that provide UI and/or scripting in a reusable package.
+_Components_ are generally understood to be modular pieces of code that provide UI and/or scripting in a reusable package.
 Many JS frameworks use the term "components" (ie., [Angular 2](http://learnangular2.com/components/), [React](https://facebook.github.io/react/docs/reusable-components.html), [Ember](http://emberjs.com/api/classes/Ember.Component.html)).
-However, to understand Polymer, we'll do a brief crash-course on a specific kind of component: _web_ components.
+However, to understand Polymer, we'll do a quick crash-course on a specific kind of component: _web_ components.

 **Web components** are [reusable](http://webcomponents.org) [widgets](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that can be assembled like building blocks in web documents and apps.
-They are a set of browser features and are being added to the [W3C HTML and DOM specification](https://www.w3.org/standards/techs/components).
+They are a set of browser features that are being added to the [W3C HTML and DOM specification](https://www.w3.org/standards/techs/components).
 A web component is composed of four standards:

 * [Custom Elements](https://www.w3.org/TR/custom-elements/)
 * [HTML Templates](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element)